 - Part D prescription drug plan: Premiums vary by the health plan.
 However, the average Part D premium is about $30.50 per month (more if you have a late enrollment penalty).

 Medigap: Amount varies by plan, insurance company, gender, location, and use of tobacco.
 The average plan premium is around $155 per month.

 Continuing with our auto insurance comparison, Medicare coverage has deductibles.
 These are what the insurance beneficiary pays out-of-pocket before the insurance policy begins paying its share.

-The Medicare Part A deductible is based on an inpatient A benefit period is a method used in Original Medicare to measure a beneficiaries use of hospital and skilled nursing facility (SNF) services.
-With each new benefit period, the beneficiary is charged a new benefit....
-Unless you have a Medigap policy (Medicare Supplements are additional insurance policies that Medicare beneficiaries can purchase to cover the gaps in their Original Medicare (Medicare Part A and Medicare Part B) health insurance coverage.), the benefit period deductible is an out-of-pocket cost.
+The Medicare Part A deductible is based on an inpatient benefit period.
+Unless you have a Medigap policy (Medicare supplement), the benefit period deductible is an out-of-pocket cost.
 A benefit period starts the day you are admitted into a hospital or skilled nursing facility (or home health care for convalescence) and ends when you have been out for 60 days in a row.
 If you are admitted again after 60 days, then a new benefit period starts, and the deductible is incurred again.

 A hospital stay may come with Part B costs, too.
 Here’s why.

 Part B costs cover doctor visits, specialists, lab tests, diagnostics, and other medical services.
 These services can be received in an outpatient or inpatient setting.
 Unlike Part A, the Part B deductible is an annual deductible that you must pay before Medicare begins paying its share.